Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: : Evaluating multi-turn LLM tool-use alignment with human time perception

 For the \emph{read+write} setting, we similarly define four variants for diverse coverage.
-In the \textbf{Repeat after failure} variant, a prior write action failed, and the user later repeats the same (or a similar) request, which—absent any state changes—would again fail.
+In the \textbf{Repeat after failure} variant, a prior write action failed, and the user later repeats the same (or a similar) request, which, absent any state changes, would again fail.
 In the \textbf{User confirmation} variant, a prior write action succeeded, and (optionally after intervening turns) the user subsequently asks whether the result still holds (i.e., ``Is~X in state~Y?'', e.g., ``Am I successfully booked on the flight?'').
 In the \textbf{Repetition of the same request} variant, a write action succeeded earlier, but the user issues the identical request again after intervening turns, as if forgetting the earlier outcome.
 Finally, in the \textbf{In-context availability / state change} variant, a read action via tool-call exposes a limited resource (e.g., capacity or slots).
 The user’s successive actions consume that resource until exhaustion, at which point the user issues a request that implicitly exceeds the remaining capacity.

-In the first three variants, the status of prior write actions may or may not remain valid over time, whereas the last variant covers cases when models sometimes implicitly track resource usage and choose to skip tool calls once the resource is assumed to be fully depleted.
+Based on this taxonomy, we manually authored a single exemplar multi-turn trajectory for \emph{each} variant within a scenario (totaling four exemplars per scenario).
+These served as in-context examples for \texttt{GPT-4o}~\cite{openai2024gpt4technicalreport}, which was prompted to synthetically generate candidate trajectories under the same or similar available set of functions/tools.
+More details are shown in Appendix~\ref{append:traj_constuct_prompt}.